Sergey Kovalev: Kovalev vs. Pascal, Chilemba

 Kovalev had a rematch with Pascal on 30 January 2016 at the Bell Centre in Montreal on HBO.
 Pascal was pumped for the rematch, stating it would turn out differently to the first fight: "I put him down in the eighth round in the first fight, but [the referee] called it a slip.
 But I promise you that Kovalev is going to have a full plate in the rematch.
 I'm going to have a full plate as well, but I have a new trainer [Freddie Roach].
 I'm going to teach him respect and to respect Canadian boxing fans."

 Kovalev dominated the fight, both outpunching and outlanding Pascal by wide margins.
 Kovalev won when Roach refused to let Pascal continue after the seventh round.
 During the pause, the scorecards read 70–62 three times in favor of Kovalev.
 Round 5 was scored 10–8 on all three judges' cards without a knockdown.
 After the round, Roach threatened to pull Pascal.
 According to CompuBox stats, Kovalev landed 165 of 412 punches (40%) and Pascal landed 30 of 108 blows (28%).

 After the fight, Kovalev said his future plans would likely include a fight with former super middleweight champion Andre Ward, but he first wanted a unification bout with reigning WBC and recognized Adonis Stevenson, a lineal champion.
 Kovalev called Stevenson "Adonis Chickenson" during the post-fight interview.
 Stevenson, who was in attendance, responded by confronting Kovalev in the ring surrounded by three bodyguards.
 The fight averaged 1.179 million viewers on HBO and peaked at 1.269 million viewers.

 Kovalev had a warm-up fight on 11 July against Isaac Chilemba (24–3–2, 10 KOs) in Ekaterinburg, Russia, at the Palace of Sports; it was the first time in five years that Kovalev returned to Russia for a fight to defend his WBA (Super), IBF, and WBO light-heavyweight titles.
 Chilemba was known for having a similar style to Ward.
 Kovalev tipped the scales at 174.6lbs, while Chilemba weighed in at 174.8lbs.
 Kovalev earned a unanimous points decision after a hard-earned battle.
 The three judges at ringside scored the fight 117–110, 116–111, and 118–109 at the end of 12 rounds in favour of Kovalev, who retained his titles.
 In round 7, Chilemba staggered across the ropes and was downed by a straight left with a right to the jaw.
-The fight aired live on HBO and averaged 355,000 viewers.